jboss-developer/jboss-eap-quickstarts/deltaspike-partialbean-basic/README.md

 What is it?
 -----------

-This quickstart demonstrates the use of an InvocationHandler to provide dynamic implementations of an interface, as well as implementations of abstract methods within an abstract class.
+The `deltaspike-partialbean-basic` quickstart demonstrates the use of an InvocationHandler to provide dynamic implementations of an interface, as well as implementations of abstract methods within an abstract class.

 The quickstart consists of the following classes: